project-asap/IReS-Platform/README.md

 Apart from the "BUILD SUCCESS" message, you should also see a newly created folder by the name "target" for each of the directories above i.e. cloudera-kitten, panic and asap-platform if it did not already exist.

 <h5>Update</h5>
-To run asap-server successfully and correctly, two things must be done.
+To run asap-server successfully and correctly, three things must be done.
 The first thing is to define the home folder of the ASAP server.
 The second one is to copy the cluster configuration files to the corresponding folder of the ASAP server.
+The third is to confirm that the current YARN version installed is the same with the one the IReS-Platform expects.

 --> As for the ASAP server's home folder, the corresponding file